simers/pe/README.md

   Cascade model content) — © 2026 Simer Sawhney, personal educational use.
 Structure follows the Wharton Online & Wall Street Prep PE Certificate syllabus; independent and not affiliated with or endorsed by that program.
 Not investment advice; figures illustrative.

-Adjust the content terms in `LICENSE` if you want something else (e.g. CC BY-NC, or all-rights-reserved).